Here's How To Get Rid Of Those Dark Circles Under Your Eyes

-For a mum, my mum didn’t go in too heavy on the old wives’ tales.
-She never stopped me pulling funny faces "in case the wind changed".
-I was never told to eat my crusts so my hair would go curly (though to be honest, I don’t need any convincing when it comes to carbs).
+For a mom, my mom didn’t go in too heavy on the old wives’ tales.
+She never stopped me making funny faces "in case the wind changed."
+I was never told to eat bread crusts so my hair would go curly (though to be honest, I don’t need any convincing when it comes to carbs).
 One thing I do remember hearing a lot, though?
 "If you don’t get some sleep, you’ll wake up with bags under your eyes."

+The cruel cosmic joke of it all is I pretty much have perma-bags.
+I’m a good sleeper usually, but even after a blissful nine-hour weekend snooze, I have a touch of grey under my eyes.
+I’ve tried a lot of topical solutions, from gels to creams, thick, gloopy concealers to lightweight highlighters, and my reaction to most of them?
+Meh.
+I’ve even considered getting the suckers injected (a treatment even Katy Perry recommends).
+For other alternatives, I asked oculoplastic surgeon Dr. Maryam Zamani, who’s seen more eyes than Argus Panoptes.

 Advertisement